cbockermann/streams/stream-api/src/site/markdown/index.md

 values.
 Following the *convention-over-configuration* paradigm, we define some simple rules on how to treat the keys of a data item.

-The next step then is to provide implementation of the *DataProcessor* interface that can deal with one item at a time.
+The next step then is to provide implementation of the *Processor* interface that can deal with one item at a time.